MrErrorSan/Touchegg-Only-On-X11-not-Wayland/README.md

 # Touchegg-Only-On-X11-not-Wayland

-# Touchegg Launcher for X11
+## Touchegg Launcher for X11 to be added in startup applications

 ![Touchegg Logo](/home/$USER/.runToucheggOnX11/xorg.svg)